 How to expand business into new markets

 Expanding into new markets is a great way to grow your business and reach new customers.
-However, it’s essential to do your research and plan carefully.
+However, it’s essential to do the right research and plan carefully.
 So before we leap oceans here, let’s unpack what needs to be considered in an expansion marketing strategy.
+In other words, how to expand business into new markets in the best possible way.

 Laura Patterson“Entering a new market comes with risk,” said Laura Patterson, author of “Fast Track Your Business.”
 “To offset the risk, it’s vital to have clarity based on data regarding customer needs and wants and the degree of competition.
 Some of the first critical steps are to conduct research to validate the market, estimate the cost of entry, gain insights to define and establish a unique and compelling value proposition and support a go-to-market strategy and plan.”